sut-ai/notes/notebooks/11_temporal_probability_models/index.md

 	return forwardprob
 ```
 ## Decoding: The Viterbi Algorithm
-For any model, such as an HMM, that contains hidden variables, the task of determining which sequence of variables is the underlying source of some sequence of observations is called the **decoding** task.
+For any model, such as an HMM, that contains hidden variables, the task of determining which sequence of variables is the underlying source of some sequence of observations is called the **decoding** task [2].
 In the ice-cream domain, given a sequence of ice-cream observations *3 1 3* and an HMM, the task of the decoder is to find the best hidden weather sequence (*H H H*).
 More formally,
 ***Decoding**: Given as input an HMM $\lambda = (A,B)$ and a sequence of observations $O = o_1,o_2,...,o_T$ , find the most probable sequence of states $Q = q_1q_2q_3 ...q_T$.*

 The most common decoding algorithms for HMMs is the **Viterbi** algorithm.
 Like the forward algorithm, Viterbi is a kind of **dynamic programming** Viterbi algorithm that makes uses of a dynamic programming trellis.